Alluxio/alluxio/alluxio-ui/README.md

 1. Follow the prerequisite instructions above.
 1. Enable CORS for the alluxio RESTful api endpoints by setting `alluxio.webui.enable.cors=true` in `conf/alluxio-site.properties`
 1. Start a development server in one of the following ways:
-    1. For all packages: `lerna run start --parallel --stream`
+    1. For all packages: `npm run start`
     1. For each package independently:
         1. common-ui: `cd alluxio-ui/common-ui && npm run start`
         1. master-ui: `cd alluxio-ui/master-ui && npm run start`